 The program element defines the rules applicable to at least one program.
-This element should be included in an programs element.
-DEPRECATED It can be also directly included in an application element.
+This element must be included in an programs element.
 Here follows the definition of the attributes and rules applicable to this element.

 Note: The options below can be declared in any order in the program section.